goinfinite/ez/README.md

 1. Download Ez binary from [goinfinite.org's website](https://goinfinite.org);

-2. Download the openSUSE MicroOS cloud-init from "Base System + Container Runtime" column on [MicroOS download page](https://en.opensuse.org/Portal:MicroOS/Downloads);
+2. Download the openSUSE MicroOS cloud-init image (use the link from "Base System + Container Runtime" column) from the [MicroOS download page](https://en.opensuse.org/Portal:MicroOS/Downloads);

-3. Upload the image to your infrastructure provider and deploy a VM with a secondary unformatted disk;
+3. Upload the image to your infrastructure provider and deploy a VM with it.
+You must also add a secondary unformatted disk to the VM which will be used by Ez to store the users data;

 4. SSH into the VM and create the `/var/infinite/` directory;

-5. Upload the Ez binary to `/var/infinite/`, giving it execution permission just after:
+5. Upload the Ez binary to `/var/infinite/`, giving it execution permission right after:

 ```
 chmod +x /var/infinite/ez